radev2711/First-steps-in-coding-with-Python/README.md

-# First-steps-in-coding-with-Python
+# Trainig GUI creation with Tkinter

-A baker and linguist learns his first programming languge
+A naive project playng with some functionalities.